JustBlackBird/gulp-phpcs/README.md

 #### options.reports

-Type: `Array`
+Type: `Object`

-Generate reports in different formats with the results.
+Generate reports from the built-in PHPCS reporting mechanism.

 Supports all of the PHPCS report types.